ankitwal/ssm-tester/README.md

 ssm-tester requires the the EC2 instances to be integrated with [AWS Systems Manager](https://aws.amazon.com/systems-manager/).
 This requires your EC2 instances to all ssm-agent installed( installed by default on Amazon Linux 2), and certain AWS SSM related resources provisioned.
-You may see this [example](./examples/private-subnets/terraform/main.tf) of a minimum AWS Systems Manager integrated infra, and
-[this AWS Documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) for a more comprehensive guide.
+You may see this [example](examples/simple-example/terraform/main.tf) of a minimum AWS Systems Manager integrated infra, and [this AWS Documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) for a more comprehensive guide.
 If you already use AWS Systems Manager in your AWS Infrastructure then you should be able to use this out of box.
 Alternatively you may consider layering on AWS SSM required resources

-### Using tester
+### Using ssm-tester/tester

 1. Import ssm-tester/tester
     ```go
     	import "github.com/ankitwal/ssm-tester/tester"